 “Mass Digitization – ‘Software Eats the World.’
 All businesses have become digital businesses, and the amount of software and infrastructure is increasing dramatically.
 Everything is connected and expected to work 24×7.”

 As cloud infrastructures expand, so does the attack surface.
-Staying on top of the trends in cloud security is the best way to avoid such attacks and fortify cloud security.
-As we move into the second half of 2024, knowing these trends will be crucial to changing your cloud approach and staying ahead of possible risks.
+Staying on top of “what’s new” in cloud security is the best way to avoid such attacks and fortify cloud security.
+As we move into 2026, knowing these trends will be crucial to changing your cloud approach and staying ahead of possible risks.

 The Evolution of Cloud Security

 Cloud security has come a long way keeping pace with the growth of cloud computing.
-In the Cloud 2.0 era, cloud security centers on boosting visibility into potential threats, adding multiple layers of protection, and implementing innovative strategies to safeguard data and applications.
+In the Cloud 2.0 era, cloud security like Singularity Cloud Security platform from SentinelOne boosts visibility into potential threats, adds multiple layers of protection, and implements innovative strategies to safeguard data and applications.

 The Generation I: Early Cloud Security Trends